sil-project/Platform/src/Sil/Bundle/EmailCRMBundle/README.md

 trait EmailExtension
 {
-    use \Librinfo\EmailCRMBundle\Entity\Traits\HasEmailRecipients;
+    use \Sil\Bundle\EmailCRMBundle\Entity\Traits\HasEmailRecipients;
 }

 ```
-... and now the entities of [SymfonyLibrinfoEmailBundle](https://github.com/libre-informatique/SymfonyLibrinfoEmailBundle) and
+... and now the entities of [SymfonySilEmailBundle](https://github.com/libre-informatique/SymfonySilEmailBundle) and
-[SymfonyLibrinfoCRMBundle](https://github.com/libre-informatique/SymfonyLibrinfoCRMBundle) are linked from outer space!
+[SymfonySilCRMBundle](https://github.com/libre-informatique/SymfonySilCRMBundle) are linked from outer space!